-Al Hill has been involved in hockey his whole life, but he will always be remembered for his first National Hockey League (NHL) game with the Philadelphia Flyers on Valentines Day in 1977.
+Al Hill has been involved in hockey his whole life, but will always be remembered for his first National Hockey League (NHL) game on Valentine's Day in 1977.

-Born in Nanaimo and a product of the BC Junior Hockey League’s Nanaimo Clippers, Hill didn’t reach the Victoria Cougars until 1974 when he was 19 years old.
-The Cougars finished first overall that season with Hill playing a big role contributing 57 points.
+Born in Nanaimo, and a product of the BCJHLs Nanaimo Clippers, Hill finally reached the Victoria Cougars in 1974 at the age of 19.
+The Cougars finished first overall in 1974/75, with Hill picking up 57 points.
 That summer he was passed over in both the NHL and WHA entry drafts.
-A 1975 Canadian Hockey League Magazine described one of the reasons why he was not drafted, “Part of the problem may have been Al’s toothpick physique.
-Almost six feel tall, he weighs in at about 150 pounds although he’s trying to put on weight and should fill out as this season progresses”
+A 1975 Canadian Hockey League Magazine described one of the reasons Hill went undrafted, “Part of the problem may have been Al’s toothpick physique.
+Almost six feet tall, he weighs in at about 150 pounds although he’s trying to put on weight and should fill out as this season progresses”

-In February 1977, the Flyers were hit by injuries to Paul Holmgren and Bill Barber so on the morning of February 14th, Hill received word that he was called up to Flyers.
-A snowstorm made it difficult to get to Philadelphia from Springfield, but he managed to arrive late in the afternoon.
-When he walked into the dressing room of the Spectrum, he was told that he was in the starting lineup that night against the St. Louis Blues on a line with Bobby Clarke and Bob Kelly.
+In February 1977, the Flyers were hit by injuries to Paul Holmgren and Bill Barber.
+To replace the two forwards, the Flyers called up Hill on the morning of February 14th.
+A snowstorm made it difficult to drive to Philadelphia from Springfield, but he managed to arrive late in the afternoon.
+When he walked into the dressing room, he found out that he was in the starting lineup that night against the St. Louis Blues on a line with Bobby Clarke and Bob Kelly.

-Unfortunately Hill never came close to repeating that performance as he played in eight more games for the Flyers that year, picking up just one assist.
+Unfortunately, Hill never came close to repeating that five-point performance.
+He played in eight more games for the Flyers that year, picking up just one assist.

-After a couple of years in the AHL, Hill become a regular on the Flyers 1979 team that had a 35 game unbeaten streak in the regular season and went on to the Stanley Cup Finals.
-Subsequently from 1982 until his retirement in 1989, Hill spent most of his career with the AHL Hershey Bears, winning the Calder Cup three times.
-He played a total of 221 NHL games for the Flyers, scoring 95 points.
+After a couple of years in the AHL, Hill became a regular on the Flyers 1979 team who had a 35 game unbeaten streak and went to the Stanley Cup Finals.
+Subsequently, from 1982 until his retirement in 1989, Hill spent most of his career with the AHL Hershey Bears, winning the Calder Cup three times.
+He retired in 1989, appearing in 221 career NHL games for the Flyers, scoring 95 points.

-Upon retirement in 1989, Hill become an assistant coach with Hersey Bears.
-The next season, he was hired by the New York Rangers organization.
-For the the next four years, Hill was an assistant coach with Binghamton and spent part of the 1992/93 season as an assistant to head coach Ron Smith in New York.
-In 1993-94, Hill was appointed as Binghamton’s head coach and spent two seasons at that post.
+After his playing days, Hill became an Assistant Coach with Hersey Bears.
+The next season, he joined the New York Rangers organization.
+For the next four years, Hill was an Assistant Coach with Binghamton of the AHL and spent part of 1992/93 as an Assistant in New York.
+In 1993-94, Hill became Binghamton’s head coach and spent two seasons at that post.

 It’s been over forty years since his debut on Valentine’s Day in 1977 and Al Hill still holds the record for most points in a game by a rookie in their first NHL game.